victormours/victormours.github.io/_posts/2025-05-22-improving-trust-in-government-websites-on-the-open-web.markdown

 ## Building upon URLs

-Firefox already displays a padlock for websites using SSL properly, which is a good thing, but we could take it even further :
+Firefox already displays a padlock for websites using SSL properly, which is a good thing, but here's what going the extra mile could look like:
 [insert 3 screenshots]

 Here's how it would work :